Comparing Explanations is Not Enough, Explain the Change: New Standards are Needed to Explain Behavioral Shifts in Large Language Models: A Concrete Scenario

-\textbf{Representation similarity (\textbf{D1}, \textbf{D2}).} We then localize \emph{where} the internal representations of \Mpre and \Mpost diverge when processing the same prompts.
-For each of the 15 prompts considered, we extract hidden states at every transformer layer and quantify representational similarity at the token level across models using CKA~\cite{kornblith2019similarity}.
-Figure~\ref{fig:illustrative_multifig}a shows the representational similarity between \Mpre and \Mpost at each transformer layer, averaged over prompts: fine-tuning preserves representational structure in early layers, while inducing deviations in the final three layers, with the largest divergence in the third-to-last layer.
-Although this localization is correlational, it provides a principled hypothesis about which model components may mediate the observed behavioral shift.
+\textbf{Representation similarity (\textbf{D1}, \textbf{D2}, \textbf{D4}).} We next ask \emph{where} in the network the behavioral shift is implemented.
+For each evaluation prompt, we extract hidden states at every transformer layer and quantify representational similarity across models using linear CKA~\citep{kornblith2019similarity}.
+Figure~\ref{fig:illustrative_multifig}a shows that fine-tuning preserves representational structure in early layers while inducing deviations in the final three layers, with the largest divergence at the third-to-last layer, a localization that could not have been generated from \Mpost alone (\textbf{D2}).
+Scaling from 15 to 50 prompts and introducing paraphrased variants yields nearly identical layer-wise CKA divergence profiles (Pearson $r = 0.99$ between layer-wise divergence vectors), indicating that the localization is not an artifact of prompt surface variation.
+Similarly, the divergence profiles remain highly consistent across three different random fine-tuning seeds ($r = 0.99$), indicating stability under training stochasticity (\textbf{D4}).
+Linear CKA provides localization but not causal evidence; we thus next test whether the identified layer is mechanistically involved via activation patching.